mesg-foundation/docs/README.md

 mesg-cli daemon:start
 ```

-## 3. Create your process
+## 3. Create a process

-We will create a [MESG Process](/framework/process) which will rely on 3 specific services:
+We will create a [MESG Process](/framework/process) which will rely on three services:
-- [Emit event interval service](https://github.com/mesg-foundation/service-emit-event-interval): to get an event every 10 seconds
+- [Emit event interval service](https://github.com/mesg-foundation/service-emit-event-interval): to create an event every 10 seconds
 - [Ethereum ERC20 service](https://github.com/mesg-foundation/service-ethereum-erc20): to query the balance
 - [Webhook service](https://github.com/mesg-foundation/service-webhook): to send the result on a webhook